trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2022.md

 ## Keynote

-Title: Wolfgang Bangerth (Colorado State University)
+Complex simulations with the deal.II open source software, and how we use Trilinos for that: Wolfgang Bangerth (Colorado State University)

 ## Agenda
 All times in Mountain Daylight Time (MDT) Denver, U.S. (UTC-06:00).